Hobbes74/XCOM-Terrain-Pack/TERRAIN PACK README.md

 Supsuper
 * Bugs and technical issues
 Volutar
-* WORLD.DAT editor and MCDEdit tools
+* WORLD.DAT editor and MCDEdit tools (both included on the Modding tools folder) Warboy1982
-Warboy1982
 * Bugs and technical issues
 Daishiva
-* Creator of the original MapView tool
+* Creator of the original MapView tool (included on the Modding tools folder, and updated to Windows 10 by SupSuper)

 Big thank you to everyone who has given feedback/ideas/bug reports: Solaris Scorch, Dioxine, Arthanor, JStank, davide, Falko, Aldorn, Mr Quiet, robin, niculinux, the_third_curry, XCOMFan419, BBHood217, ivandogovich, VSx86, MKSheppard, Recruit69, wsmithjr, Vulgar Monkey, myk002, XOps, Infini, pkrcel, new_civilian, TaxxiDriver, BlackLibrary, bladum, volutar, Yankes, shadics, Goldy, Gifty, hellrazor, SIMON, tollworkout, Ridan, Buscher and clownagent.

-Finally a big thanks for Warboy1982, Supsuper, Daiky and the rest of the devs for their amazing work with OpenXcom, to NineX for the mod site and hosting the UFOPaedia.org wiki, and to Yankees and Meridian for their work with OXCE.
+Finally a big thanks for Warboy1982, Supsuper, Daiky and the rest of the developers for their amazing work with OpenXcom, to NineX for the mod site and hosting the UFOPaedia.org wiki, and to Yankees and Meridian for their work with OXCE.

 OLD CHANGELOG
 -------------